czyt1988/SARibbon/readme.md

 - **Pannel**, this is a collection of menus, the inner panel of office will have a panel title, displayed at the bottom of the panel, followed by the toolbar buttons (Action).

-- **Application Button**，this is the leftmost button in the tab bar (word is the corresponding file button).
+- **Application Button**, this is the leftmost button in the tab bar (word is the corresponding file button).
 This button will trigger some special pages or menus, corresponding to `SARibbonApplicationButton`, which can be hidden.

 - **Quick Access Bar**, a simple toolbar at the top for placing common actions corresponding to `SARibbonQuickAccessBar`.